Kirstjen Nielsen, John Kelly get lukewarm Donald Trump reviews on ‘Fox News Sunday’

-President Trump offered lukewarm reviews of Department of Homeland Security Secretary Kirstjen Nielsen and Chief of Staff John Kelly on Sunday, keeping alive speculation that their jobs are on the line in a post-midterms White House shakeup.
+President Trump offered lukewarm reviews of Department of Homeland Security Secretary Kirstjen Nielsen and Chief of Staff John Kelly on Sunday, keeping alive speculation that their jobs are on the line in post-midterms White House shakeups.

 Ms. Nielsen was given “a chance” of keeping her job and Mr. Kelly got a “let’s see what happens” when Mr. Trump was asked about it in an interview aired on “Fox News Sunday.”